 Keep a lookout for new challenges and think of imaginative ways to get involved.

 5. Don’t overdo it

 Memes are fun, sure.
 But don’t overdo it.
 Your social media content should always be varied and interesting – especially on a visual medium like Instagram.
 An Instagram page full of memes isn’t necessarily visually pleasing.

 Meme marketing is fun, inexpensive, and effective.
 So there’s no reason NOT to get involved!

 Of course, when it comes to social media marketing you should always have a multi-pronged strategy – memes can only take you so far!

 Interested in upping your social media game even more?
-Check out our article: Why Video is Exploding on Social Media in 2022.
+Check out our article: Why Video is Exploding on Social Media.